bolttech: Seamless user experience thanks to next-gen machine learning

 DiUS helped bolttech enable a new kind of customer experience.
 Using pioneering remote diagnostics technology, it quickly and easily onboards customers onto device protection plans.
 Customers simply hold their smartphone in front of a mirror and move through a sequence of tests, powered by next-gen machine learning and computer vision technology.
 The result was a zero-touch risk mitigation tool for bolttech and a best-in-class experience for customers.

-As a digital native with a global reach, bolttech operates in 14 markets across Asia, the U.S. and Europe, serving over 7.7 million customers.
+As a digital native with a global reach, bolttech operates in 30 markets across three continents, North America, Asia and Europe, serving more than 8.3 million customers.
 With a full suite of digital and data-driven capabilities, bolttech powers connections between insurers, distributors, and customers to make it easier and more efficient to buy and sell insurance and protection products.

 The team at bolttech wanted to create a new, AI-driven experience for protection and insurance for used devices — replacing a process that typically required a physical inspection with a fully digital solution.
 With remote servicing options for customers accelerated by COVID-19, bolttech wanted to continue supporting customers through digital experiences that are just as valuable as face-to-face interactions.